evarpay/evarfinance-doc/docs/Api/Svelte-js.md

 - Replace **'YOUR API KEY'** and **'YOUR APP ID'** in the component file with your actual **API key** and **APP ID** provided by Evarfinance.

 - Also remember to change the **mode** when deploying on a live/production system and all other parameters should be updated correctly.

-- Use the Payment component in your main application or any other relevant component.

 :::